 - Temporary versus permanent.
 Temporary crowns can be made in your dentist’s office, whereas permanent crowns are made in a dental laboratory.
 Temporary crowns are made of acrylic or stainless steel and can be used as a temporary restoration until a permanent crown is constructed by the dental laboratory.

-If you are considering receiving a dental crown in Goose Creek, South Carolina, we invite you to contact Goose Creek Family Dentistry at 843-764-3081 and arrange a visit with our talented dentists, Drs.
-Gilreath, Antonio, and Ponton.
+If you are considering receiving a dental crown in Goose Creek, South Carolina, we invite you to contact Goose Creek Family Dentistry at 843-764-3081 and arrange a visit with our talented dentists, Dr. Gilreath and associates.